 You can ask someone you know to help you enrol or to enrol on your behalf.

-You can ask a support person, such as a friend or family member, to help you fill in your enrolment form or do it for you.
+You can ask a support person, such as a friend or family member, to help you complete your enrolment form, or to complete your form for you.

 You need to sign the form.